NeuroTechX/ntx_slack_archive/general.md

  >I think it covers too many topics for four days, so you will probably end up knowing a bit of everything.
 For getting that kind of knowledge, you can check online resources, such as our <http://www.neurotechedu.com|www.neurotechedu.com>, or read some good books like these <https://github.com/NeuroTechX/awesome-bci#technical-books> or the Introduction to Event-Related Potentials by Luck.

+3/22/2017 5:50 PM

+ **sydneyneurotechx** :

+ >mertnesvat .
+Going to an event like that will be great to get connected with people, however if you are looking for knowledge, there are some good online resources available as davidevaleriani  mentioned